Perfectionist

 partitionByComment

-Allows you to use comments to separate the keys of objects into logical groups.
+Enables the use of comments to separate the keys of objects into logical groups.
 This can help in organizing and maintaining large objects by creating partitions based on comments.

 partitionByNewLine

-, the rule will not sort the object’s keys if there is an empty line between them.
-This can be useful for keeping logically separated groups of keys in their defined order.
+When true, the rule will not sort the object’s keys if there is an empty line between them.
+This helps maintain the defined order of logically separated groups of keys.

 const user = {